SEI-SEA-1-25/react-todo-list/README.md

 ## Part 2: Props

 This is a great start - we've already nested components (`ListItem` inside of `TodoList`).
-Now, let's add some props to make this useful and check that current list item off!
+Now, let's add some props to make this useful!

 Let's first just pass a prop into `ListItem` from `TodoList`.
 We'll call the prop something simple, like `todo`.
 I've got the munchies; I'll pass in a value of 'buy ice cream.'